U.S. Embassy Stockholm, Sweden - STK

 Do not make travel plans outside of consular district

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-Residents of Denmark and Norway should check with their border control to confirm they can re-enter the country by showing ID other than a passport.
-If you need your passport back the same day as your interview, you will need to return the passport to our office later in order for us to finalize your application.
+After your interview, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
+We will return your passport to you via courier services only.
+Residents of Denmark, Estonia, Finland, Latvia, Lithuania, and Norway should check with their border control authorities and airlines to confirm they can re-enter the country by showing ID other than a passport.
+If you need your passport back on the day of your interview, you will need to return the passport to our office using the courier services for us to finalize your application.

 back to top